THE BACKSTORY: WHERE DID THEY COME FROM?

 CONSERVATION EFFORTS—IN THE WILD AND UNDER HUMAN CARE

 What’s the reason behind the population decline?
 That’s a question that’s been on many researchers’ minds, and it’s not easily answered.
 Field research on northern fur seals is no easy task since the animals breed in the summer on remote islands in the North Pacific and are otherwise in the open ocean.
 As it happens, more than 50 percent of the wild northern fur seal population breeds on the Pribilof Islands in Alaska—so it’s there that researchers have focused their efforts.
-Stay tuned later this week when our own Associate Curator of Birds and Mammals Julie Carpenter chats with Jeremy Sterling from NOAA Fisheries/Alaska Fisheries Science Center about efforts to conserve northern fur seals in the wild!
+Check out this video of our own Associate Curator of Birds and Mammals Julie Carpenter chatting with Jeremy Sterling from NOAA Fisheries/Alaska Fisheries Science Center about efforts to conserve northern fur seals in the wild!

 As we said at the top of this blog post, northern fur seals in zoos and aquariums are a rarity as well, and we at the Seattle Aquarium are proud to have a long history with them.
 We’re one of just three facilities in the United States—and the only one on the West Coast—to have them in our care.
 In 1983, we became the first zoo/aquarium in the world to have a northern fur seal conceived and born in human care, and a total of five fur seals born here lived to adulthood, including Isaac (Flaherty’s dad).
 When Flaherty came to live with us in 2015, it was like a fur seal full circle!
 Check back on Thursday when we'll feature a post about fur seal population management at AZA-accredited zoos and aquariums.